scrapy/scrapy/docs/topics/stats.rst

         Set the given value for the given key only if current value for the same key is lower than value.
 If there is no current value for the given key, the value is always set.
-If spider is not given the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a KeyError will be raised.
+If spider is not given, the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a KeyError will be raised.